Dick Teague: Teague designs

 The 1968 AMX GT was one of the Teague-designed concept cars with some design elements incorporated into production models.
 For this short-wheelbase coupe, he styled a truncated kammback tail, which was then used on the 1970 Gremlin.
 Teague also designed the "Concept 80" series of show cars, built on variations of existing AMC platforms as ideas for possible future models.

-Perhaps Teague's most substantial effort ever was the "handsome design" of the 1970 AMX/3 that AMC developed with help on the chassis from Italian sports-car engineer Giotto Bizzarrini and road testing and development from BMW.
-Before he and his team of designers settled on the final design, a fiberglass push-mobile was made with the molds taken from the final clay mockup.
-The AMX/3 is one of the most unusual cars to come out of Detroit in the late 1960s featuring an internationally sourced components, a top speed of 160 mph, and potentially the Ford Pantera as its closest competitor.
-Teague was instrumental in moving the car to production at a reasonable cost, but upcoming U.S. bumper regulations and other issues would have inflated its price beyond volume viability.
+One of Teague's most significant designs was the 1970 AMX/3, which AMC developed with chassis engineering by Italian sports-car engineer Giotto Bizzarrini and road testing and development by BMW.
+Before Teague and his team settled on the final design, a fiberglass push-mobile was produced using molds taken from the final clay mockup.
+The AMX/3 was among the most unusual cars to come out of Detroit in the late 1960s, with internationally sourced components and a top speed of 160 mph; its closest competitor was arguably the Ford Pantera.
+Teague was instrumental in bringing the car toward production at a reasonable cost, but forthcoming U.S. bumper regulations and other issues would have inflated its price beyond the point of commercial viability.

 Teague was responsible for the Jeep Cherokee (XJ) that was launched in the United States in 1983.
 He described the practical and utilitarian appearance of the new SUV: "We didn't want to lose the flavor of the older Jeeps ...
 We wanted it to look like something you'd want to take into the rough country."
 The design was unchanged and remained in production through 2001 and in China to 2005.
 The Cherokee XJ was described by one automotive magazine in 2009 as "possibly the best SUV shape of all time", and was the last Teague design to go into production.
 Automotive journalist Robert Cumberford, writing for Automobile, called the Jeep XJ one of the 20 greatest cars of all time—for its design, and "possibly the best SUV shape of all time, it is the paradigmatic model to which other designers have since aspired."

 Starting in 1982, Teague worked on the first large cars sold by AMC since 1978, the front-drive sedan code-named X-58, for introduction in late 1986. and a companion code-named X-59, which was to debut for the 1988 model year.
 He achieved a roomy interior in an aerodynamic design.
 The two-door version was to have featured hidden headlamps, but the coupe was never produced.
 Giorgetto Giugiaro penned the sharper-edged exterior design for the four-door sedan that went into production as the Eagle Premier.